-This year's elections have left some consumers concerned about their ability to enroll in health coverage through the Marketplace.
+Changes at the federal level have left many consumers concerned about their ability to enroll in health coverage through the Marketplace.
 While there may be predictions about the Affordable Care Act's future, the reality is nothing will change between now and the end of open enrollment on January, 31, 2017.
 Read more»

 Need health insurance?
 More than 70 percent of consumers can find Marketplace plans for less than $75 per month.
 Visit HealthCare.gov to check out your 2017 coverage options.

 Health insurance plans and prices change each year.
 Consumers who don't research 2017 options may spend more than they need.
 Review and update your information now to make sure your new or current coverage meets your family's needs.
 Preview 2017 plans and prices here»